 Data science projects start with quality data.
 You’ve heard it before: garbage in, garbage out.
-Fortunately, there’s a wealth of free datasets online, from governmental and economic data to narrower topics like MLB stats and video game sales.
+Fortunately, there’s a wealth of free and good datasets online, from governmental and economic data to narrower topics like MLB stats and video game sales.

-You can collect data from just about everywhere, from Wikipedia to your own personal Facebook data.
+You can collect data from just about everywhere, from Wikipedia to your personal Facebook data.
 But if you don’t know what kind of data you are looking for, these dataset search engines and data repositories are the places to start:

 Google’s data search engine is useful for finding datasets in a particular niche.
 This is a great starting point for both paid and free datasets from top sources around the web.
 Other useful Google sources are Google Trends and Google’s Public Data Directory.